 When should I ask for specialist help?

 If you are referred to a neurologist, then you will need to have an MRI scan to rule out any secondary causes for your facial pain.
-Once that has been determined there are a few treatment options available.
+Once that has been determined, there are a few treatment options available.
 At the National Hospital for Neurology and Neurosurgery, your best course of action will be considered by a multidisciplinary team of neurologists and neurosurgeons who specialise in trigeminal neuralgia treatment.

 What treatment options are available?

 If the cause of your neuralgia is due to a blood vessel compressing the trigeminal nerve, then microvascular decompression (MVD) can be performed.
-This is where the surgeon will place a special pad between the trigeminal nerve and the blood vessel affecting it which stops them from making contact.
+This is where the surgeon will place a special pad between the trigeminal nerve and the blood vessel affecting it, which stops them from making contact.
 The surgeon, using a microscope, will identify the trigeminal nerve and any compressing vessels.
 The surgeon will then separate the vessels from the nerve and move them away so that the nerve is no longer compressed.

 Gamma knife is a non-invasive treatment option for trigeminal neuralgia.
-The results are good and 40 per cent of patients achieve good pain control (on medication) five years after surgery.
+The results are good, and 40 percent of patients achieve good pain control (on medication) five years after surgery.
 The pain relief is not felt immediately after Gamma knife treatment and can take up to six months to occur.

-Other surgical options include needle ablation with either radiofrequency, balloon compression or glycerol injection.
+Other surgical options include needle ablation with either radiofrequency, balloon compression, or glycerol injection.
 These are less invasive procedures and are performed as a day case.
 Patients usually respond very well to these procedures in the short term, but pain tends to recur after two to three years.
-These procedures are all low risk but can sometimes lead to facial numbness and some other health issues, which your consultant can discuss with you.
+These procedures are all low-risk but can sometimes lead to facial numbness and some other health issues, which your consultant can discuss with you.

 Why should I have my trigeminal neuralgia treatment with UCLH Private Healthcare?